 You may not be ready to actually forgive someone, but you can be willing to try, whether that’s today or tomorrow or next week.
 You’re likely going to face some internal resistance, but this slight shift can radically change everything.

-Your simple willingness to forgive melts the walls around your heart so you can begin to truly forgive from a sincere place.Click To Tweet
+Your simple willingness to forgive melts the walls around your heart so you can begin to access a deeper, more sincere compassion.

 - Has this, or any other, approach helped you forgive someone?